thorrockstar/meta-thornxt/README.md

     export TEMPLATECONF=${TEMPLATECONF:-../meta-atmel/conf}

 8/ Initialize build directory and set compiler.
+Mind the 'build-microchip' (Microchip and **not** Atmel anymore) in the end of the command line.

     source oe-init-build-env build-microchip